Netball World Cup: ANZ 'happy to contribute' to Silver Ferns prizemoney fund

 "I wouldn't want to call [the sponsors] out but ultimately they're the ones that derive benefit from us being the best on the world stage," Ardern told the The AM Show.

-ANZ responded to the Prime Minister's comments, saying they're happy to contribute towards a fund to provide the Ferns with a payout.
+ANZ responded to the Prime Minister's comments, saying it is happy to contribute towards a fund to provide the Ferns with a payout.

 "The Silver Ferns' World Cup victory was inspirational, so we're happy to work with other key stakeholders to contribute to a fund in recognition of the team's commitment and dedication," an ANZ spokesperson said in a statement to the Herald.